lucabaldini/ixpeobssim/docs/ixpesim.rst

 In real life level-1 files are processed by a series of tools, correcting for a number of effects (gain non-uniformity, secular gain variations, temperature effects, and charging).
-For simulated data we can use the same model that is used at the generation stage of the response functions, as described in the section about :ref:`irfgen`.
+For simulated data we can use the same model that is used at the generation stage of the response functions.

-.. seealso:: :ref:`irfgen`

 :ref:`reference-xpsimfmt` performs all the steps that are necessary to close the loop and have the ``ixpesim`` output inter-operate correctly with all the